branciard/ETHBerlin-Crypto-POS-Receipt/README.md

 ### Smart Contract

-Smart contract can design forms of interactions between users: Marketplace (bid/ask), Auctions.
-These specific new kinds of transactions will need paper receipts to be tracked into existing accounting system for company or personal budget management.
+Smart contract can design forms of interactions between users: Marketplace (bid/ask), Auctions, Ticketing.
+These specific new kinds of transactions will need paper receipts to
+- details date, amount etc ...
+- be tracked into existing accounting system for company or personal budget management.

 For this point, we will take example of iExec Marketplace (computation ressources Marketplace) where a receipt of all the whole process can be printed, showing what the user has paid and what’s the workers’ reward for this off-chain computation.